Where is Elio, the cat? Oct 24, 2025 ay 8:00:44 Melbourne, Australia

 In this chart the Sun is conjunct the South Node and Adrian’s turned 2nd house hinting of the money worries this purchase engendered.
 Even the fact that Mars signified the property suggests strife.
 Adrian’s natal chart connects with this horary proving this to be a radical chart[2].
 The Moon is conjunct his natal ASC and Mars is conjunct his natal North Node indicating the fated nature of this matter.
 The North Node and Neptune of this chart sit on Adrian’s natal 2nd house cusp, mirroring the money issues highlighted in the horary chart.

 Though I asked this question with no conscious awareness of my concern for my daughter, her natal chart also connects strongly with this horary chart.
-Her natal Moon sits on this chart’s MC at 16 Libra, her natal Venus is on the degree of this chart’s Mars, and Saturn was on her 11th cusp, just beginning to put his heavy damper on her “hopes and wishes”.
+Her natal Moon at 16 Libra sits on this chart’s MC, her natal Venus at 26 Virgo 44 is exactly on the degree this horary’s Mars; and finally Saturn was on her natal 11th cusp, beginning to put his heavy damper on her “hopes and wishes”.

 My daughter, being Adrian’s partner would be signified in this horary by the ruler of the ASC, Saturn peregrine in the 8th house, of “mental anguish” symbolically depressing both her mind (Mercury) and her pleasures (Venus).
-She has since told me she felt lost, unsupported and suffered from depression during the first year in this property.
+She has since told me she felt lost, unsupported and suffered from depression during the period that she lived at this property.

 With the benefit of hindsight the 29 degrees on the ASC can be understood as indicating a crisis and a change of circumstance about to happen, but I did not see this at the time.
 After all, the question was simply about whether Adrian would get the property and the strong testimony that he would proved true.
 But behind this question was a desire to see Adrian and my daughter happy and secure; yet the testimony in this chart point to strife, depression and unhappiness for both.